rpatil524/Community-Notebooks/VM_Notebook_Launcher/README.md

 5) Alternately, upload a notebook.
 If you upload an existing notebook, it will select the virtualenv it was created with if a matching name exists.
 6) The notebook server will start automatically when the VM is started up.
-CURRENTLY *YOU* must shut the VM down from the console when you are done!
+CURRENTLY *YOU* must shut the VM down when you are done!
+This can be done using the script stopVM.sh.
+7) With the VM shut down, you can run the script restartVM.sh to bring it back up again.
-7) You are also responsible for deleting the VM, releasing the static IP address, and deleting the firewall rule when you retire the VM.
+8) *YOU* are also responsible for deleting the VM, releasing the static IP address, and deleting the firewall rule when you retire the VM.
+For deleting the VM, use the script deleteVM.sh.
+To remove the firewall rule and release the static IP address, run tearDownNetwork.sh.
-8) You can launch your browser to the server anytime using the run_browser.sh command.
+9) You can launch your browser to the server anytime using the run_browser.sh command (assuming the VM has been started using restartVM.sh).
 It pulls the static IP and port you specified from the setEnvVars.sh.
    Be sure to remember your password!
-8) The get_pass.py script this directory supports the startAndLaunch.sh script.
+10) The get_pass.py script this directory supports the startAndLaunch.sh script.
 It is basically the snippet of code in the Jupyter server code base that generates password hashes.
 The install_script.sh is what is uploaded to the VM to get the server installed and running.
-The only files that need to remain after you have created the VM are the run_browser.sh and setEnvVars.sh scripts.